tati-micheletti/tutorials/README.md

 2. To create a tutorial, create a new folder that has lower case letters and dashes (slugified), like `new-folder` (i.e. not `New Folder`),
 2. Include your tutorial within the folder, for file options follow some of the existing tutorials.
 4. Once a tutorial is started, add the link below and let Nicole know so it can be added to BAM News.

+**BAM Team Members: If you have any questions about the database or a given processing step, do the following:**

+1. Review the open issues to see if your question has already been asked
+    * if yes: Add a comment describing your question in the already open issue
+    * if no: Open a new issue describing your question
+2. Be sure to 'watch' the repo so you receive notifications when people reply

 ## Tutorials